-Comprehensive Pennsylvania Osprey Nest Survey
+Osprey Nest Survey

 As recently as 1986, only one osprey nest could be found in Pennsylvania.
-Today, they're nesting in more than 20 counties.
-For many years following a very successful reintroduction program (1980-1996), we conducted annual surveys of nest sites.
+Today, they are nesting in more than 20 counties.
+For many years following a very successful reintroduction program (1980-1996), the Game Commission conducted annual surveys of nest sites.
 However, limited funding and staff have made these annual surveys next to impossible.
 Consequently, we are seeking the help of birders and other volunteers to assess the current osprey population.
 The results of the 2nd Breeding Bird Atlas were remarkable – thanks to many of you! – and we are eager to learn more about the distribution of Pennsylvania's osprey nest sites; what type of nest support structure the birds are using; what types of water bodies they are favoring; their reproductive success; and other attributes of their nesting sites.
 This effort is an important "snapshot" of the distribution of nesting ospreys statewide.
-The information will be used to update the Pennsylvania Natural Heritage Program database and also enable us to better understand the status of this state-threatened species and its management potential.
+The information will be used to update the Pennsylvania Natural Heritage Program database and enable us to better understand the status of this species and its management potential.

 Endangered and Threatened Species Section.

 If you know about a pair of ospreys, we'd appreciate hearing from you.
 Don't assume someone else will report a local nest.
 Download the

 Osprey Nest Survey Form (PDF) along with the

 Nest Observation Protocol (PDF).
 Completed survey forms should be submitted to